AI-hew-math/MA-PHLP/PHSEAL/README.md

 ## About

-This is the source code for paper _Multi Persistent Homology for Link Prediction_ for part Multi_PHLP + SEAL.
+This is the source code for the paper Multi Persistent Homology for Link Prediction, specifically for the part Multi_PHLP + SEAL.

-The code is adapted from SEAL's original implementation. [link](https://github.com/muhanzhang/SEAL)
+The code is adapted from the original implementation of SEAL, which can be found [here](https://github.com/muhanzhang/SEAL)

 ## Requirements
-[Pytorch_DGCNN](https://github.com/muhanzhang/pytorch_DGCNN/tree/master) should be git cloned in Python directory.
+[Pytorch_DGCNN](https://github.com/muhanzhang/pytorch_DGCNN/tree/master) should be git cloned into the Python directory.

 ## Run